 How is phrynoderma diagnosed?

-- Dilated hair follicles containing keratin plugs
+- Enlarged hair follicles containing keratin plugs

-- Lamellated hyperkeratosis adjacent to hair follicles
+- Lamellated hyperkeratosis next to the hair follicles

-- Atrophy of sebaceous glands
+- Atrophy of the sebaceous glands

 - Keratinising metaplasia of epithelial surfaces